 - Would an enforcement outcome assist in deterring and changing the behaviour of others;

-- What is the priority of this case against others cases that could be referred to enforcement.
+- What is the priority of this case against others cases that could be referred to Regulatory Investigations.

 iv) Is enforcement action proportionate in all of the circumstances?

 - What is the seriousness of the suspected breach;